artic-network/website/_resources/mpxv/mpxv-ont-bioinformatics-epi2me-sop.md

 You are now ready to install an analysis pipeline in EPI2ME.

----
+# ---

-## Using an ARTIC analysis pipeline in EPI2ME
+## Using an ARTIC MPXV analysis pipeline in EPI2ME

 ### **Import the workflow**